ACC Baseball Power Rankings: Upset-filled third weekend leads to significant movement

 Louisville and Miami come in right on the cusp of the top eight.
 Louisville drops two spots after losing its series to UNC, while Miami is up one after an unbeaten week with a series win over Creighton.
 Pittsburgh also drops two spots after falling to Georgia Tech.

 Clemson is the biggest faller in this week’s ACC baseball power rankings.
-They were swept by Notre Dame, and have now dropped down to No. 12.
+It was swept by Notre Dame, and has now dropped down to No. 12.
 They’re followed by Virginia Tech, who just beat Duke in a series to leap them.
 California’s 0-6 start to ACC play drops them down to No. 15, just ahead of Stanford.